 At 561 feet (170 meters) tall, the Reunion Tower is an observation tower with 360-degree views of the city of Dallas.
 The observation deck level features interactive and digital experiences, including information about Dallas history, the Reunion Tower itself, and more.
 There are also numerous telescopes to get a close-up view of the skyline.
 Pop into the Cloud Nine Café for a snack or a refreshing drink, or eat at Five Sixty, a Wolfgang Puck fine dining restaurant located on the top, rotating floor.
 Eat a delicious gourmet meal while enjoying incredible views that overlook the city.
 The tower is also connected to the Hyatt Regency Hotel, so it’s perfect for visitors who want to stay close by to this Dallas attraction.

 The Gym of Social Mechanics may look like a CrossFit box, but the program is designed to mimic everyday movements to improve your daily life.
 The classes include targeted warm-ups, basic strength movements, high-intensity conditioning sessions, and recovery exercises.
 Classes start as early as 5:30 a.m. and are available throughout the day.
 Your first class is free.
 The family-like atmosphere is inclusive, supportive, and fun.
-Members enjoy unlimited classes, 50% off healthy food at HG Sply Co
+Members enjoy unlimited classes, 50% off healthy food at HG Sply Co, and a discounted drop-in rate at Plum Yoga.

 As you watch the food delivered to the tables at HG Sply, your mouth will water because Chef Javier Briones’ menu is a delight for the eyes and the palette.
 What you may not notice right away is the laser focus on dishes that are healthy and balanced.
 There are a number of vegan and gluten-free options, as well as things that cater to a Paleo diet.
 It’s not all quinoa and kombucha, though.
 The cocktail program features delicious and refreshing creations, many of which have house-made infused spirits.